senecawill/observe/README.md

 ### Accessing the Server Internally

-- Ensure port 5000 (or whichever port you used) is open on your server’s firewall (e.g., `ufw allow 5000/tcp` if you use UFW).
+- Ensure port 5000 (or whichever port you used) is open on your server's firewall (e.g., `ufw allow 5000/tcp` if you use UFW).
 - From any machine on the same internal network, open `http://<server-ip>:5000`.